Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iiNu3aKc1VI.md

 ### Transcript

-> will there be an option to set a grid map wide so you can pave the world and have them meet up properly it's not impossible that that's added at some point um i think we've talked about this for a long time doing that uh but we we haven't figured out like a good way to do it um so it's possible that it might happen soon or not um we'll see we'll see
+> will there be an option to set a grid map wide so you can pave the world and have them meet up properly it's not impossible that that's added at some point, i think we've talked about this for a long time doing that, but we we haven't figured out like a good way to do it, so it's possible that it might happen soon or not, we'll see we'll see